mnedelchev-vn/pinksale-dxsale-sniper-bot/README.md

 * NodeJS 10.0.0 or above

 ## Installation
-Clone this repository ( or download from Code -> Download ZIP ) and run `npm install` inside the project folder.
+Clone this repository ( or download from Code -> Download ZIP ) and open your terminal inside the bot folder.
+Run `npm install` inside the bot folder.
 This command will download all the needed libraries which the bot needs to work properly.
+After the installation of the libraries is done then you're all set up to start sniping tokens!

 ## Usage
 You can run the script using `node` or `pm2` commands.
 I personally like to use the `pm2` command on my server, because PM2 is a process manager which takes care for my script to run 24/7. *( For the `pm2` option you need to own a virtual server. )*